Why We Chose Homeschooling (A Slower, More Intentional Childhood)

 • Build Lego cities

-• Ask big questions and look for answers
+• Ask big questions and search for answers

 What We’ve Gained from Homeschooling